Professional Development with Lily

 Creative Drama in the Classroom: Making Literacy Learning Come Alive

 This workshop outlines how to weave Creative Drama strategies (such as narrative pantomime and guided imagery) into reading and writing curricula.
-These kinesthetic techniques get kids up from their desks and up on their feet and inspire them to engage with their literacy learning in an energetic, personal way.
+These kinesthetic techniques get kids up from their desks and inspire them to engage with their literacy learning in an energetic, personal manner.

 Where Poems Hide: Weaving Poetry into All Subject Areas

 Are your students reticent writers?
 Poetry—with its economy of language and endless possibilities—is a breath of fresh air for children.
 Writing poetry connected to social studies, mathematics, science, and, of course, literacy curricula can inspire students to find delight in unexpected places, to make meaningful connections with each other and with academic content, and to express their learning in varied ways.
-Educators will leave this workshop with a bounty of strategies and practical resources that empower kids to pick up their pencils and start writing in a joyful, low-stakes manner.
+Educators will leave this workshop with a bounty of strategies and practical resources that inspire kids to start writing in a joyful, low-stakes way.

 We’ve all heard it said: “The best way to learn something is to teach it.”
 But what exactly does this look like in the classroom?
 Educators can boost children’s engagement at school and their understanding of academic material by providing opportunities for peer-to-peer teaching moments.